TheData-Cleaner/Entry-Level---Data-Analyst-I/README.md

 - Average Happiness Score by Region — 2015
 - Average Happiness Score by Region — 2022

-The dashboard was reconstructed from the original project data and documentation to preserve the analysis as an interactive portfolio artifact.
+The dashboard was reconstructed in 2026 using the original project data and documentation, preserving the original analytical approach while creating a current interactive portfolio artifact.

 <h2>🔎 Key Findings</h2>